genesiscommunitysuccess/docs/docs/platform-reference/external-systems/fix-xlator.md

 ### Streamer Client

-The xlator plugin enables a number of extension functions for the streamer client.
+The FIX-Xlator plugin enables a number of extension functions for the streamer client.
 These are explained below.

 #### Message extension functions